griffithlab/pVACtools/docs/index.rst

 This is a hotfix release.
 It fixes the following issues:

-- The ``pvacbind run`` command would previously error out if one of the input sequences would contain a X stop codon.
-This update will remove the X amino acid and the downstream sequence before further processing the remaining protein sequence.
-- A bug in the ``pvacfuse top_score_filter`` code would previsouly result in an error when trying to run this command.
-This has now been fixed.
+- The ``pvacbind run`` command would previously allow fasta input files with duplicated headers.
+However, it would silently skip subsequent entries with duplicated headers even if the fasta sequence was novel.
+With this release pVACbind will now error out if a duplicate fasta header is encounterd.

 New in version |version|
 ------------------------